sizeofvoid/libopeninput/doc/user/device-quirks.rst

     trigger a release (M), when a palm touch is triggered (O) and when a thumb touch is triggered (P).
 O > P > N > M. See :ref:`touchpad_pressure_hwdb` for more details.
-AttrLidSwitchReliability=reliable|write_open
+AttrLidSwitchReliability=reliable|unreliable|write_open
     Indicates the reliability of the lid switch.
 This is a string enum.
-Do not use "reliable" for any specific device.
     Very few devices need this, if in doubt do not set.
-See :ref:`switches_lid` for details.
+See :ref:`switches_lid` for details. libinput 1.21.0 changed the default from unreliable to reliable, which may be removed from local overrides.
 AttrKeyboardIntegration=internal|external
     Indicates the integration of the keyboard.
 This is a string enum.
     Generally only needed for USB keyboards.